Why Do Cats Freak Out When They See Themselves in the Mirror?

 How much do you spend on your pet per year?

-Despite what some viral social media videos might suggest, studies show that cats’ aggressive responses — including hissing, defensive crouching, and territorial displays — make up only about 10 percent of behaviors directed at reflections.
-The majority of cats react with curiosity rather than fear, explains Linda Hall, a cat behavior and training expert at The Cat Behavioristopens in new tab.
+Despite what you see on TikTok, studies show that cats’ aggressive responses — including hissing, defensive crouching, and territorial displays — make up only about 10 percent of behaviors directed at reflections.
+The majority of cats react with curiosity rather than fear or what looks to you like a full-blown kitty meltdown, explains Linda Hall, a cat behavior and training expert at The Cat Behavioristopens in new tab.
+In other words, cats actually don’t freak out that much when they see their own reflections.

 “Another cat coming into your territory can take your resources — so, if they truly thought it was another cat, they would most likely be very scared, territorial and stressed,” she explains.
 “That doesn’t happen with the mirror because there is no scent.”